Administration

 Bianca Bosker

 New York/Nantucket.
 Bianca is an award-winning journalist and author who has a deep love of libraries.
-Her most recent book, Cork Dork, was a New York Times critics’ pick, and hailed as the “Kitchen Confidential of the Wine World.”
+She is currently at work on a book about contemporary art and up-and-coming artists.
+Her most recent book, Cork Dork, was a New York Times bestseller and critics’ pick, and hailed as the “Kitchen Confidential of the wine world.”
 In addition to serving as a contributing writer at The Atlantic, Bosker has written for publications including The New Yorker, The New York Times, The New Republic, Food & Wine, and Roads & Kingdoms, and her work has been anthologized in the Best American Travel Writing.
 She previously authored Original Copies (University of Hawaii Press/Hong Kong University Press, 2013), the first definitive account of China’s “duplitecture” movement, and co-founded HuffPost’s tech section, serving as the site’s Executive Tech Editor until 2014.
 She grew up in Portland, Oregon, graduated from Princeton University, and lives in New York.

 Anne Buckman Calder